About the Cathedral

 Consecration of the Chapels of St. James and St. Boniface.

-Howard Chandler Robbins is named Dean of the Cathedral.
+The Very Rev. Howard Chandler Robbins is named the second Dean of the Cathedral.

-Consecration of the Chapels of St. Ansgar and St. Martin.
+Consecration of the Chapels of St. Angsar and St. Martin.

-Bishop Greer dies and is succeeded by Charles Sumner Burch, 9th Bishop of New York.
+Bishop Greer dies and is succeeded by the Rt.
+Rev. Charles Sumner Burch.

-Bishop Burch dies and is succeeded by William Thomas Manning, 10th Bishop of New York.
+Bishop Burch dies and is succeeded by the Rt.
+Rev. William Thomas Manning.
 Bishop Manning applies himself to the reactivation of the building and fundraising campaigns.

 Consecration of the Baptistery.

 New York Times publisher Adolph Ochs donates two 12-foot tall menorahs to flank the High Altar as an acknowledgement of the Cathedral’s efforts to improve Jewish-Christian relations.